What is Copper?

 Because copper atoms have only one electron in their outer shell, like silver and gold, it's a kind of metal, and it's very easy for copper to share electrons with other atoms to make bigger molecules.
 Copper atoms can combine with each other to make pure copper, or they can combine with oxygen to make copper oxide (like rust, only with copper instead of iron).

+But copper is even more important to us today.
 Copper makes it particularly easy for electrons to move from one atom to the next, and that makes copper a good metal for moving electricity from one place to another.
 We use copper wire inside electric cords to move electricity from the wall to your computer, and inside telephone cords to move electricity from your land-line telephone to your friend's telephone to carry the sound of your voice.